 The label shows the proprietor's grandparents picnicking at Karitane Beach, Otago circa 1919.
 The jovial chap with a pipe is Sidney Neill, importer of French wines, among other things.
 The poor little blighter in the Toulouse-Latrec tie is Dermot Neill, then aged 4 years.
 Also in the foreground is Gwladys Neill, formidable matriarch and avid picnicker.
 In the background and weighing 20 lbs Gertrude Elworthy (nee Neill), the proprietor's esteemed aunt.

-Once again our perennial favourite – the wine we enjoy everyday!
-With fruit sourced from Two Paddock’s three vineyards and supplemented with fruit from throughout the greater Central Otago region, our Picnic Pinot Noir 2007 is made in a diminutive style suggesting approachability and value for money, although our winemaker advises enjoy in moderation!
-As in previous vintages, it’s already racing out the Cellar Door.
+Once again our perennial favourite – the wine we enjoy everyday and a wonderful introduction to the pleasure of Central Otago Pinot Noir.
+With fruit predominantly sourced from Two Paddock’s own vineyards, Picnic Pinot Noir 2009 is made in a diminutive style suggesting approachability and value for money, although The Proprietor advises enjoying in moderation…

 Winemaker: Dean Shaw